Reducing family homelessness

 Action Teams are comprised of individuals who:

-- Represent a cross-section of business, government, nonprofit and faith-based communities.
+- Represent a cross-section of business, government, nonprofit, education and faith-based communities.

 - Have knowledge and experience to contribute to the ecosystem issue being addressed.